nestharus/small-fast-router/docs/project-plan.md

 2. **Performance Bottlenecks**
    - Risk: SIMD operations may not provide expected performance gains in all scenarios
-   - Mitigation: Implement fallback non-SIMD code paths for comparison
+   - Mitigation: Implement byte comparison as an alternative strategy
+   - Mitigation: Use compile-time evaluation to select the optimal strategy
    - Mitigation: Benchmark extensively with different route patterns and payload sizes

 3. **Complex Route Patterns**
-   - Risk: Some complex route patterns may be difficult to match efficiently with SIMD
+   - Risk: Some complex route patterns may be difficult to match efficiently
    - Mitigation: Identify edge cases early and design specialized algorithms
-   - Mitigation: Consider hybrid approaches for particularly complex patterns
+   - Mitigation: Use the adaptive strategy to select the best approach for each pattern

+4. **Serialization Compatibility**
+   - Risk: Serialized tries may not be compatible across different JVM versions
+   - Mitigation: Implement version checking in the serialization format
+   - Mitigation: Add fallback to runtime trie generation if deserialization fails

 ### Project Risks